PeterAltmann/SSIdemo/README.md

 * Framework.
 The framework is one out of two logical components that enables an agent to interact.
 The framework is what knows how to establish a connection, send a message, create a credential etc. There exist many frameworks, the most popular is arguably the frameworks that build on the Hyperledger Aries protocols.
 Most of the labs herein, build on the Aries framework called ACA-Py unless otherwise specified.
 The ACA-Py is a python based framework focused on enterprise agents.
 * Controller.
 The controller is the second logical component of an agent.
 The framework does not know when to establish a connection or when to issue a credential.
 The controller encodes the organizations business rules and is responsible for telling the framework what to do and when to do it.

+There are many protocols, technologies, implementations etc., mentioned in the text below.
+To facilitate reading, please se the following terminology/concepts/terms map in [this link](https://user-images.githubusercontent.com/30799110/150362394-5d0319ae-7bad-4674-863c-d6dd35346ea9.png).

 # General setup guide for the labs